autogenai/typescript-interview/README.md

 # Autogen Typescript Interview
 This project is a really simple version of our production tech stack.
 It has:
+- frontend: a React SPA
-- autogen: a NestJS API & SQLite database (this is what we'll be working on)
+- backend: a NestJS API & SQLite database
-- hopeful-ai & rapid-ai: a couple of node + express servers that act as fake external APIs
+- stub-third-parties: a couple of node + express servers that act as fake external APIs

 You should be able to spin up those fake external APIs using docker-compose.
-And then the NestJS API can be run directly in node.
+And then the NestJS API & the React SPA can be run directly in node.

 ## Pre-requisites
 - docker (and docker-compose)